-- (a) Safety checks shall be conducted at least once every 60 minutes and more frequently if necessary. - (b) Safety checks shall be conducted on an irregular schedule (staggered) so that inmates cannot predict when the checks will occur. - (c) Safety checks shall be done by personal observation of the correctional officer and shall be sufficient to determine whether the inmate is experiencing any stress or trauma. - (d) Cameras and monitors may supplement the required visual observation safety checks, but they shall not replace the need for direct visual observation. - (e) Safety checks will be clearly documented on permanent logs in accordance with the office Daily Activity Logs and Shift Reports Policy. - (f) Actual times of the checks and notations should be recorded on the daily activity logs. - (g) Log entries shall never be made in advance of the actual check.
-Log entries made in this manner do not represent factual information and are prohibited. - (h) Special management inmates shall be checked more frequently as detailed in the Special Management Inmates Policy.
+- Safety checks shall be conducted at least once every 60 minutes and more frequently (a) if necessary. - Safety checks shall be conducted on an irregular schedule (staggered) so that inmates (b) cannot predict when the checks will occur. - Safety checks shall be done by personal observation of the correctional officer and shall be sufficient to determine whether the inmate is experiencing any stress or trauma. - Cameras and monitors may supplement the required visual observation safety checks, but they shall not replace the need for direct visual observation. - Safety checks will be clearly documented on permanent logs in accordance with the office Daily Activity Logs and Shift Reports Policy. - (f) Actual times of the checks and notations should be recorded on the daily activity logs. - Log entries shall never be made in advance of the actual check.
+Log entries made in this manner do not represent factual information and are prohibited. - Special management inmates shall be checked more frequently as detailed in the (h) Special Management Inmates Policy.